Joel Rosen is the founder and managing principal of Rosen Law Office.

-Foster v.
-Worcester Zoning Board of Appeals.
-Our client provided furnished apartments to provide transitional housing for homeless families.
+Our client’s furnished apartments provided transitional housing for homeless families.
 An abutter argued that the project was a homeless shelter, which required a special permit under the local zoning ordinance.
 The Appeals Court found that the abutter did not have standing, and even if he had been able to show a particular injury, the project was not a shelter as defined by the ordinance.

 Caputo v.
 City of Haverhill, 82 Mass.
 App.
 Ct.
 1109 (2012)